Matthew Dean

 In recent years as I have taken a closer look at these nostalgic sets, a few questions have sprung to mind:

-Part I: What are the factions of Lego castle?
+Part I: The Factions of Lego Castle

 Another compelling option is to rely on Lego’s 2021 anniversary poll1 which listed several castle subthemes: